Install

 in your own project (Vitest, for example).

-Specifically, expects that the package manager being used will automatically install peer dependencies and link their CLIs (if applicable) in the standard node_modules/.bin
+expects that the package manager being used will automatically install peer dependencies and link their CLIs (if applicable) in the standard node_modules/.bin

 directory.
-You may be able to configure Yarn or PNPm to mimic this behavior but, by default, both of these package managers implement radically different installation strategies that break the above assumptions and make it impossible for ts
+You may be able to configure Yarn or PNPM to mimic this behavior but, by default, both of these package managers implement radically different installation strategies that break the above assumptions and make it impossible for ts

 to expose executables properly.
 As such, alternative package managers are not officially supported.